-The 5 Lands Walk is a stunning 10 km walk on the Central Coast Australia.
+The 5 Lands Walk is a stunning 10 km walk on the Central Coast of Australia.

-It’s not a race, you can start at any time and go at any pace you want.
+It's not a race – you can start at any time and go at any pace.

 Everybody walks.
 Young and old.
 Fit and unfit.

 The 5 Lands Walk also happens during the migration of whales.
-We saw 3 this year.
-You can be nearly one hundred percent sure to see whales.
+You can be nearly one hundred per cent sure to see whales.
+We saw three this year.

 If you live in Sydney, come to the Central Coast for the day.
-Take the Palm Beach Ferry to Ettalong, then hop in a free shuttle bus.
-Or take the scenic train ride to Woy Woy Station, hop on a bus to Ettalong wharf, and hop in the free shuttle bus.
+Take the Palm Beach Ferry to Ettalong, then hop on a free shuttle bus.
+Or take the scenic train ride to Woy Woy Station, takes a bus to Ettalong wharf then get on the free shuttle bus.